jayshozie/ceng240/notes4newbies/W03-intro-to-python.md

-As we've seen, a CPU cannot understand anything other than `integers` and `floating-point numbers`, also we've seen ways to make a CPU 'understand 'strings'.
+As we've seen, a CPU cannot understand anything other than `integers` and `floating-point numbers`, also we've seen ways to make a CPU 'understand strings'.
 There are 2 main types of data you need to know about: Basic and Container.

 P.S: In Python, to assign a value (it can be anything) to a variable, you don't